-- Repurposed Pop Song: "I've Got You Under My Skin", repurposed as "I've Got You Under My Rim" for a toilet bowl cleanser commercial.
+- "I've Got You Under My Skin", repurposed as "I've Got You Under My Rim" for a toilet bowl cleanser commercial.
 If it's any comfort, Porter's executor admitted he'd botched the request.

 - Russian Reversal: "Anything Goes" — [if the pilgrims could see what had become of American society], "Instead of landing on Plymouth Rock, Plymouth Rock would land on them!"

-Cole Porter himself is an example of these tropes:
+Cole Porter's work outside of his songs is an example of these tropes:

 - Biopic: Night and Day (1946, starring Cary Grant) and De-Lovely (2004, portrayed by Kevin Kline), both of which were named after songs of his.
 The former was highly fictionalized, while the latter was closer to Porter's life and addressed his homosexuality.
 As Kline was a better singer than Porter, he had to tone down his ability a bit.